Entertainment

 The Two River Theater premiered probably one of its most controversial yet enlightening plays with the theatrical world premiere of Ruben Santiago-Hudson’s “Your Blues Ain’t Sweet Like Mine.”

-“Your Blues Ain’t Sweet Like Mine” runs through to May 3rd, and I’m telling you it is definitely worth the 90-minute sit down, if you’re ready for a real conversation on race.
+“Your Blues Ain’t Sweet Like Mine” runs through to May 3rd.
+It is definitely worth the 90-minute sit down, if you’re ready for a real conversation on race.

 The play is set in New York City around the year 2002.
-The premise is surrounded by Zeke (played by Two River alum Brandon Dirden), a well-educated African American man who comes to the home of Judith in the Upper West side to pick up some clothes for a local homeless shelter he works at.
+The premise is surrounded by Zeke (played by Two River alum Brandon Dirden).
+Zeke is a well-educated African American man who comes to the home of Judith in the Upper West Side to pick up some clothes for a local homeless shelter he works at.

 He meets Judith at the homeless shelter while she volunteered at the soup kitchen.

-Judith engages him in an intriguing conversation on how Zeke’s intellectualism led him to only be a “community activist”, his savvy on book authors and narratives, to the different era’s of music debating about who’s blues was sweeter.
+Judith engages him in an intriguing conversation on how Zeke’s intellectualism led him to only be a “community activist”, his savvy on book authors and narratives, to the different eras of music debating about whose blues was sweeter.

 As the conversation between Judith and Zeke progresses, he begins to sense his purpose at Judith’s is not just to pick up clothes.